Seleziona un manoscritto di questa collezione: B26 B262 B282 S102 35/107

 Come citare

-Zürich, Braginsky Collection, B274: Sefer Mitzvot Gadol (Grande libro dei Comandamenti) (http://e-codices.unifr.ch./it/list/one/bc/b-0274).
+Zürich, Braginsky Collection, B274: Sefer Mitzvot Gadol (Grande libro dei Comandamenti) (https://e-codices.unifr.ch./it/list/one/bc/b-0274).

 Online dal: